Skip to content

 This is great.
 I encourage wannabe authors to go for it.

-The problem, though, is when they’re done and give me their draft to edit, I end up having to rewrite the story.
+The problem, though, is that when they’re done and give me their draft to edit, I end up having to rewrite the story.

 So …